A few words on my approach, superpowers, and genesis as a freelance copywriter in San Diego.

 All of this while holding three in-house writing roles across those ten years.
 Technical writing at ESET North America.
 Copywriting for Welk Resorts (yes, that Welk Resorts).
 And Content Strategy for MindTouch (now part of NICE inContact).

-Being a full-time freelance writer wasn’t always my dream.
-As a kid growing up in Chicago, I wanted to be a meteorologist like my idol Jerry Taft (rest in peace).
-After coming home from a year in Bratislava, Slovakia, I thought I might put my Slovak language skills to use by entering the forieng service.
+Being a full-time freelance copywriter in San Diego wasn’t always my dream.
+As a kid growing up in the northern suburbs of Chicago, I wanted to be a meteorologist like my idol Jerry Taft (rest in peace).
+After coming home from a year spent living in Bratislava, Slovakia, I thought I might put my Slovak language skills to use by entering the foreign service.
 For years, I wrote and published short stories under the pseudonym Anthony Martin.

 At one point, I even thought I was going to be a professional football player.

 To say I’ve given up on some of those dreams would be a lie.
-Hope springs eternal.
+Hope springs eternal (except for football—I’m finished with that sport).
 The point is, I’ve had the great privilege of being close to big ideas, problems, successes, addictions, recoveries, gigs, jobs, and places.
 Above all, I’ve been lucky to meet big people with big beautiful hearts.

 Here’s to many more.